Nicholas Lash

-Nicholas Langrishe Alleyne Lash (6 April 1934 – 11 July 2020) was an English Roman Catholic theologian.
+Nicholas Langrishe Alleyne Lash (6 April 1934 – 11 July 2020) was an English Catholic theologian.
 Having served in the British Army, he trained for Holy Orders at St Mary's College, Oscott, and worked as a Catholic priest until 1975.
 He left the priesthood and turned to full-time academia, working as a lecturer and then Norris–Hulse Professor of Divinity (1978–1999) at the University of Cambridge.

+Biography

+Education

+Lash was educated at Worth Preparatory School (Jan 1945 – July 1947) and Downside School (Sep 1947 – Dec 1950).
+He studied for the Catholic priesthood at St Mary's College, Oscott, between 1957 and 1963.

 Career

 Military service

 Lash served in the Royal Engineers from 1951 to 1957.
 He was commissioned in the British Army on 10 January 1953 as a second lieutenant, as part of his national service.

-On 1 October 1954, he was promoted to lieutenant and moved to a short service commission allowing him to continue his army career.
+On 1 October 1954, he was promoted to lieutenant and moved to a short-service commission, allowing him to continue his army career.
 He was moved to the Regular Army Reserve of Officers on 29 August 1957, thereby ending his military service.

 Ministry and academia

-He studied for the Roman Catholic priesthood at St Mary's College, Oscott, between 1957 and 1963.
 After being ordained, he worked as an assistant priest in Slough.
 In 1969, he was elected a Fellow of St Edmund's College, Cambridge, the only college of the University of Cambridge whose college chapel is Roman Catholic.
-From 1971 to 1975 he served as Dean of St Edmund's.
-In 1975 he left the priesthood and became a lecturer in the Faculty of Divinity of the University of Cambridge.
-From 1978 to 1999 he held the post of Norris–Hulse Professor of Divinity in the University of Cambridge, succeeding Donald MacKinnon, and being succeeded by Denys Turner.
+From 1971 to 1975, he served as Dean of St Edmund's.
+In 1975, he left the priesthood and became a lecturer in the Faculty of Divinity of the University of Cambridge.
+From 1978 to 1999, he held the post of Norris-Hulse Professor of Divinity at the University of Cambridge, succeeding Donald MacKinnon and being succeeded by Denys Turner.

 Theology

-Nicholas Lash was the author of numerous theological books, and was a regular contributor to The Tablet.
-A Roman Catholic, and considered a liberal, Lash voiced strong but measured criticism of practices among leading figures in his tradition, arguing for open debate on a variety of topics, including the ordination of women.
+Nicholas Lash was the author of numerous theological books and was a regular contributor to The Tablet.
+A Roman Catholic and considered a liberal, Lash voiced strong but measured criticism of practices among leading figures in his tradition, arguing for open debate on a variety of topics, including the ordination of women.

 He was reportedly one of the few Catholic theologians to have read the whole of Karl Barth's Church Dogmatics and the whole of Karl Rahner's Theological Investigations.
 One of Lash's strongest intellectual influences seems to have been the recovery of Aquinas's theology, using forms of philosophical argument influenced by Ludwig Wittgenstein, which became influential in the 1970s, associated with Cornelius Ernst and Fergus Kerr.
 Arguably his most significant piece of writing was also one of his shortest, his reflections on the Apostles' Creed, which includes discussion of the doctrine of the Trinity.

 He helped organize the 1973 symposium at Maynooth on Bernard Lonergan's Method in Theology.